 Is BT TV any good?
 Review of channels, tech, features and more

-BT TV comes with BT Sport entirely for free, and while its channel line-up isn’t as extensive as other TV providers, it’s still a great option for sport fans.
+BT TV comes with the BT Sport Pack for free, and while its channel line-up isn’t as extensive as other TV providers, it’s still a great option for sport fans.

 BT is the daddy of the UK phone and broadband industry and provides quality communication services for nearly a third of the population, so its TV deals have a lot to live up to.

 - Free BT Sport

 - Live TV recorder

 - Limited choice of channels

 BT Sport currently offers four standard definition channels – BT Sport 1 and 2, BT Sport Europe, and ESPN – with the option to pay extra for Sky Sports 1 and 2.
 BT Sport features 38 Premier League matches including 18 ‘top pick’ matches, and other sports such as Aviva rugby and Moto GP.
 The BT Sport Europe channel will feature 351 matches from the UEFA Champions League and Europa League next season.
 Users can also get the BT Sport app on laptops, iPhones, iPads and selected Android devices.

 BT broadband and TV customers can enjoy BT Sport at no extra cost to their monthly subscription, although this may change in the future.